 Health Conditions Related to Genetic Changes

-Fewer than 10 mutations in the TFAP2B gene have been identified in people with Char syndrome.
-These mutations alter the structure of transcription factor AP-2β.
-More than half of the known mutations alter a region of the protein that is critical for DNA binding.
-Other mutations occur in an area of the protein that is necessary for regulating gene activity.
-At least two changes in the TFAP2B gene prevent the production of any transcription factor AP-2β.
+Several variants (also known as mutations) in the TFAP2B gene have been identified in people with Char syndrome.
+Most of these genetic changes alter the structure of transcription factor AP-2β.
+More than half of these known variants alter a region of the protein that is critical for DNA binding.
+Others occur in an area of the protein that is necessary for regulating gene activity.
+A few changes in the TFAP2B gene prevent the production of any transcription factor AP-2β.
 A loss of this protein's function disrupts the normal development of structures derived from the neural crest, including the heart and facial features.
 Abnormal development of these tissues leads to the major features of Char syndrome.More About This Health Condition

 Studies suggest that several normal variations (polymorphisms) in the TFAP2B gene are associated with an increased risk of type 2 diabetes, the most common form of diabetes.
 People with this disease have high blood sugar levels because the body does not respond correctly to insulin, a hormone produced by the pancreas.
 This hormone controls how much sugar (in the form of glucose) is passed from the bloodstream into cells to be used as energy.
 Researchers have proposed that polymorphisms in the TFAP2B gene alter cells' responsiveness to insulin, particularly fat-storing cells (adipocytes).